StrCGAN: A Generative Framework for Stellar Image Restoration: Experimentation

-Prior experiments with standard generative and diffusion models revealed limitations for astronomical image enhancement.
+Prior experiments with standard generative and diffusion models revealed limitations for astronomical image enhancement(Table 1,2).
 DCGAN, BigGAN, and StyleGAN produced noisy or unrealistic outputs (FID greater than 100, low IS), while CGAN and Pix2Pix struggled with spectral variability and sparse paired data.
-Diffusion models (DDPM and DDIM) were computationally expensive and failed to capture coherent structures (FID greater than 200).
-Despite 50 epochs of training with Adam and synthetic augmentations, 2D mappings could not preserve morphology or volumetric consistency, motivating the development of StrCGAN.
+Diffusion models (DDPM and DDIM) were computationally expensive and failed to capture coherent features (FID greater than 200).
+Despite 50 epochs of training with Adam and synthetic augmentations, they could not preserve morphology, motivating the development of StrCGAN.